Dutch Baby Oven Pancake with Blueberries and Blood Oranges

 • Maple syrup

 1. Heat oven to 475F (245 degrees C).
-Place a 12-inch ovenproof skillet (cast iron or other) in oven and allow skillet to heat for 5 minutes.
+Place a 12-inch ovenproof skillet (cast iron or other, as long as handle is safe in the oven at high temp) in oven and allow skillet to heat for 5 minutes.
 Add butter to skillet and allow butter to melt in hot skillet in oven.

 2. While butter is melting, add eggs, milk, flour, sugar, vanilla, nutmeg and salt to a blender.
 Whirl for 30 or so seconds until well blended.
-(Or you may whisk ingredients in a mixing bowl instead of the blender.)
+(Or you may add to a mixing bowl and whisk ingredients by hand instead of the blender if you prefer.)

 3. Check on butter in skillet in oven; it should be melted and foamy.
-Allow butter to brown slightly if you like; otherwise, proceed.
+If butter has browned slightly, that's OK!

-4. Remove skillet from oven, swirl butter to entirely coat bottom and sides of skillet, reduce oven heat to 425F (220 degrees C).
-Pour batter in the skillet and return skillet to oven.
+4. Grab a potholder (handle will be HOT) and remove skillet from oven, swirl butter to entirely coat bottom and sides of skillet, reduce oven heat to 425F (220 degrees C).
+Pour batter in the skillet and immediately return skillet to oven.
 Set timer for 20 minutes.

 5. Make berry topping: While pancake is baking, add blueberries and blood oranges to a bowl and stir gently to combine.
 Set aside.